I recently had a conversation with a startup founder who was in the middle of calculating time to fill and measuring the success of his HR team.

-This metric reveals how long it typically takes from posting a job to having an accepted offer - which is a key insight for refining your hiring strategy.
+Time to fill reveals how long it typically takes from posting a job to having an accepted offer, which is a key insight for refining your hiring strategy.

 What Is Time To Fill In Recruitment?